piteren/ompr/README.md

 ------------

-**OMPR** is a simple framework that enables processing tasks in parallel, with subprocesses.
+**OMPR** is a simple framework that enables processing tasks with subprocesses.
-Each subprocess may use any object that is build while forking the process.
-This object will be initialized once and used for processing all task that will be sent to given subprocess with queue.
+Each subprocess will init an object of given class while forking the process.
+This object will be responsible for processing all task that will be sent to given subprocess with a queue.
+**OMPR** may be used for parallel processing of any type of tasks, but *object* concept is extremely useful for processing small tasks with (big) objects, that need to be preloaded and time of task processing is relatively short comparing to time of object init.
+Example of such task is sentence parsing using SpaCy model.

 To run **OMPR** you will need to:
 - Define a class that inherits from a **RunningWorker**.
 Object of that class will be built in each subprocess.